New GE Chief Slashes Forecasts, Plans to Exit $20 Billion in Businesses -- 2nd Update

 GE is ahead of its goal to cut $1 billion in industrial costs this year, cutting $500 million in the third quarter and hitting $1.2 billion for the year so far.
 Earlier this year, GE set a goal to cut $1 billion in such costs this year and next, under pressure from activist investor Trian Fund Management, which recently gained a seat on the company's board.

-"This was a very challenging quarter," Mr. Flannery said in a statement.
-"We are focused on redefining our culture, running our businesses better, and reducing our complexity."
+Mr. Flannery said he would look at potential changes to the board, which was mostly appointed during Mr. Immelt's time running the company.
+"The board is big at 18 people, there is no doubt about that, and that is one of the topics being discussed," he said.

+Incoming Chief Financial Officer Jamie Miller said the company would simplify how it reports results.
+It will revise how it measures free cash flow to be in line with others in the industry with a "back to basics approach," she said.

-He has already called on company leaders to review their divisions and plans to streamline the company's global research efforts, which could include shutting down research centers in Shanghai, Munich and Rio de Janeiro, people familiar with the matter have said.
+Mr. Flannery already has called on company leaders to review their divisions and plans to streamline the company's global research efforts, which could include shutting down research centers in Shanghai, Munich and Rio de Janeiro, people familiar with the matter have said.

 GE's revenue jumped 14% to $33.5 billion in its third quarter, up from $29.3 billion a year earlier.
 Analysts had expected revenue of $32.56 billion, boosted by a merger of GE's oil-and-gas unit with Baker Hughes.